 The Yellow Slave Trade

 This slave trade didn’t end until the 1920s.
+And with recent events in Florida, it seems we haven’t learned our lesson yet.

 Most American women, and possibly, women from other countries, are familiar with the names Susan B. Anthony, Amelia Bloomer, Sojourner Truth, and Louisa May Alcott.
 These were the women at the forefront of the suffragette movement in America in the 1800’s.
 It was a fight for the right to vote, as well as a fight for freedom from slavery in the south.